Calling party pays: How CPP works

 In contrast, under the RPP model, A pays MNO1 for origination services only, while B is charged by MNO2 for the termination service.

-There is no substitute for a terminating service in either model.
-Hence, the terminating MNO, in this case MNO2, enjoys a monopolistic position with reference to the termination service under the CPP principle.
-Thus MNO2 is in the position to exploit the originating service provider MNO1 by setting monopolistic termination rates.
+In both models, there is no alternative for terminating service.
+Therefore, the terminating MNO, specifically MNO2 in this instance, holds a monopoly over termination services according to the CPP principle.
+This allows MNO2 to potentially exploit the originating service provider, MNO1, by establishing monopolistic termination rates.
 This holds true for each call terminated under CPP, as long as a single network realises the termination.
 Consequently, there is always an incentive for terminating MNOs to set monopolistic termination rates, irrespective of the MNO that serves as the originating or terminating service.
 Moreover, termination costs are considered a part of the marginal cost of calls.
 So originating MNOs have an incentive to pass on high termination costs to their own subscribers.